michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 ![Grafana prices hourly](images/grafana-prices-ote.png)

 The query from the previous article, which generates daily data points for visualization, is not suitable for hourly prices.
-Adjusting the period to 1 hour makes the query very slow.
+At the same time adjusting the period to 1 hour makes the query very slow.

-Instead, execute the query to generate time points only for slow-changing prices (like distribution prices).
-In our example spot sale prices are displayed as-is, since they are periodic.
-Purchasing on spot, requires slight change to the conditions.
+We can however join both queries using UNION:
+* generate datapoints for slow-changing prices (like distribution prices) and .
+* list spot sale prices as recorded, since they are periodic anyway.

-The result is a UNION of two subqueries:
+The result is:

 ```sql
 SELECT time, price_type, price_kind, price_value